Regilio Tuur: Professional career

 In 1989, Tuur turned professional with his first fight held in New York.
 In 1994, he won the world title of the World Boxing Organization (WBO) by beating Eugene Speed from the United States in his hometown Rotterdam.
 He lived in Hempstead, Long Island for several years with his wife and daughter.

 Professional boxing record

+Criminal conduct

+In 2003, Tuur was sentenced to twenty months in prison for various violent crimes, including beating his wife and assaulting a police officer.